jolynch/website/content/posts/supermarkets_and_efficient_queueing_part_2.md

 tradeoff exists because when there are few "fast" customers, you are effectively losing cashiers that could be servicing the slower masses.

-We can actually observe this in action by simulating such a biomodal workload, something like a sum of two truncated Pareto distributions:
+We can actually observe this in action by simulating such a bi-modal workload, something like a sum of two truncated Pareto distributions:

 <center>![slowdown_request_distribution](/img/slowdown_request_distribution.png)</center>